wwt/git-foundations/sections/section_12.md

 # Review The Pull Request Impact to Your Local Git Repository

-The GitHub repository has a new version of the **main** branch, but our local repository isn't aware of the change yet.
-Before we make new changes to our local repository, let's get it back in sync with GitHub and clean up the branch (**branch3**) which is no longer in GitHub.
+The GitHub repository has a new version of the **main** branch, but the **main** branch in our local repository isn't aware of the changes yet (only our local **branch3** branch is aware of the changes).
+Before we make new changes to our local repository, let's get it in sync with GitHub and clean up the branch (**branch3**) which is no longer in GitHub.

+---

-## **Pull Changes from GitHub**
+## Pull Changes from GitHub

 1. From your terminal, pull the latest changes from GitHub to your local repository with the following command: